Kay-Conte/foxhole-rs/README.md

 Foxhole is a simple, fast, synchronous framework built for finishing your projects.

+# Opinionated decisions
+- No async.
+Binary bloat and poor ergonomics
+- Minimal dependencies

 # Features
 - Blazing fast performance (~600k req/sec on a ryzen 7 5700x with `wrk`) May be outdated.
 - Built-in threading system that allows you to efficiently handle requests.
-- Absolutely no async elements, improving ergonomics.
 - Minimal build size, ~500kb when stripped.
 - Uses `http`, a model library you may already be familiar with.
 - Magic function handlers!
 See [Getting Started](#getting-started).
 - Unique powerful routing system
-- Full Http1.1 support
+- near Full Http1.1 support
 - Https support in the works.
-Available on the main branch under feature "tls".
-Untested!
+Available on the under feature "tls". largely Untested!
 - Http2 support coming.

 # Getting Started